 In the Soviet Union the workers will review on May Day the phenomenal achievements of the building of Socialism.
-In the capitalist countries May Day will be as always a day of struggle for the immediate political demands of the working class, with the slogans of proletarian dictatorship and a Soviet Republic kept not far in the background.
+In the capitalist countries May Day will be as always a day of struggle for the immediate economic and political demands of the working class, with the slogans of proletarian dictatorship and a Soviet Republic integrated as a part of the general struggle.